Early Start Denver Model (ESDM) - Introductory Workshop

 Children's Hospital Colorado - Child Development Unit - Aurora, CO

-The Child Development Unit (CDU) at Children's Hospital Colorado in collaboration with the section of Neurodevelopmental Behavioral Pediatrics in the University of Colorado School of Medicine is pleased to offer training in the Early Start Denver Model (ESDM) on multiple dates over the 2013-2014 academic year.
+The Child Development Unit (CDU) at Children's Hospital Colorado in collaboration with the section of Neurodevelopmental Behavioral Pediatrics in the University of Colorado School of Medicine is pleased to offer training in the Early Start Denver Model (ESDM) on multiple dates.

 Early Start Denver Model (ESDM)